Skip to Content

 Home > Wellness Resources > Health Library > Rupture of the Membranes

-that surrounds and protects the fetus.
+When you are pregnant, a fluid-filled bag called the amniotic sac surrounds and protects the fetus.
+When a hole or tear forms in the sac, it's called a rupture of the membranes.
 Most women describe this by saying their "water broke."

-Your membranes can break by themselves (spontaneous rupture of the
+Your membranes can break by themselves.
+This is called a spontaneous rupture of the

 Your contractions may get stronger after your membranes

-may continue to feel some leaking, especially right after a hard contraction
+The uterus keeps making amniotic fluid until the baby's birth.
+So you may still feel some leaking, especially right after a hard contraction

 (tightening of the muscles of the

-Sometimes it is hard to tell if your membranes have ruptured.
+Sometimes it can be hard to tell if your membranes have ruptured.
 As

-you approach your due date, your uterus puts increasing pressure on your
+you get closer to your due date, your uterus puts more pressure on your

 bladder.
-A strong Braxton Hicks contraction or sneeze can cause some leakage of
+A strong Braxton Hicks contraction or sneeze can cause some urine to leak.
+You might mistake this for a rupture of the membranes.

 If you are lying down when your membranes break, you are more

-likely to experience the rupture as a gush of liquid.
-If it happens when you
+likely to feel a gush of liquid.
+If the membranes break when you

-are standing up, it's more likely to be just a trickle because the baby's head
+are standing up, you are more likely to feel just a trickle.
+That's because the baby's head

 gets pushed down against the cervix and acts like a cork when you stand.